OcZi/Alfajor/README.md

     }
 }
 ```
+**Note:**
+- PacketRemapper needs to map their fields
+- Be careful with adding remappers; fields and objects might already be consumed and will throw an exception

 There is a [plugin example](https://github.com/OcZi/Alfajor/tree/master/plugin-example) of coloured beds for clients
 that support it with a 1.8.8 server base.
 ![](https://media.discordapp.net/attachments/516845390079983618/1031656619144130661/unknown.png?width=883&height=452)